arbotics-llc/databot_ESP32/README.md

 Learn about databot at https://databot.us.com

-Databot is an innovative STEM education product based on the open source Arduino platform.
-It is a small cube form factor, 42.5mm3, that contains 16 built in sensors for experimentation, plus ports for expansion.
-This library and the sketches within it have been designed to work “out of the box” with databot so that busy teachers can be up and running quickly with activities for students.
-Databot is based on the Arduino ESP32 so these libraries and sketches should work for anyone with an an Arduino ESP32 Board and the sensors specified here if you want to build your own and modify the sketches accordingly.
-We recommend shopping with Arduino, Sparkfun, and Adafruit for your Uno, sensors, and components if you do this as we all benefit from the incredible open source resources they have contributed to the Arduino community.
+databot™ is an innovative STEM education product based on the open source Arduino platform.
+It is a small form factor, 42.5mm x 42.5mm x 20mm, that contains 16 built in sensors for experimentation, plus ports for expansion.
+This library and the sketches within it have been designed to work “out of the box” with databot™ so that busy teachers can be up and running quickly with activities for students. databot™ 2.0 is based on the Arduino ESP32 so these libraries and sketches should work for anyone with an an Arduino ESP32 Board and the sensors specified here if you want to build your own and modify the sketches accordingly.
+We recommend shopping with Arduino, Sparkfun, and Adafruit for your ESP32, sensors, and components if you do this as we all benefit from the incredible open source resources they have contributed to the Arduino community.

-This initial release of the databot library includes the following features:
+This initial release of the databot™ library includes the following features:

-- Complete libraries and sample sketches required to conduct educational activities using the Arduino IDE with databot or a compatible Arduino board with the appropriate sensors.
+- Complete libraries and sample sketches required to experiment and conduct educational activities using the Arduino IDE with databot™ or a compatible ESP32 board with the appropriate sensors.

-- A set of sketches built and tested with the Android version of Google Science Journal, a free software initiative supported by Google that enables students to create and maintain a digital science journal capturing data from the internal smart device sensors.
-Using the free databot Link Android App, available on the Google Playstore, you can now easily connect databot or other Arduino Uno compatible projects to Google Science Journal.
+- A set of sketches built and tested with the Vizeey™ app, an open source IOS/Android app that enables the creation of easy-to-use experiments for classroom use.
+Vizeey™ is based on Phyphox, an open source software initiative from RWTH Aachen University.

 This library is released to the public under the GPL3 license and can be adapted as desired for any other purposes, including commercial use.
 Read the license for details.
-A great deal of time, resources, and risk have been involved by all the parties involved in developing databot.
-We ask that you buy databot products and recommend them to your teacher friends to help support our continuing work!
+A great deal of time, resources, and risk have been involved by all the parties involved in developing databot™.
+We ask that you buy databot™ products and recommend them to your teacher friends to help support our continuing work!

 # Getting Started